Firespindash/neon-palette/README.md

 # neon-palette
-It's a html page to show gradients and neon colors to help in color choices.
+It's an html page with my personal collection of color palettes, it also contains neon color gradients, to help choosing colors.

 ![html-palette](neon-palette(1366x768).png)

-I already used these colors and gradients in another project.
-It's based in part of colors theory.
-Making some researches I found neon colors, these colors are useful to make from pixel art to vectors.
-For digital design these colors help a lot.
-So I created this html page to help in color choices using only these colors.
+These colors and gradients are the main used by me in other projects.
+It started when I was searching for better colors for digital design.
+Then I discovered the "neon colors", and realized that these good colors usually are bright ones or careful selected ones.
+That's the reason I started making this, my selection of palettes and gradients.
+Hopefully, it can help other people too.
+So I decided to let it public.
+I found these colors useful to make from pixel art to vector design.
 \
 \
-The html page contains mainly the gradients I found and the .zip file contains the color palettes compressed.
+The html page contains the primary neon colors from my search and gradients I found too.
+And the .zip file containing the color palettes with nice colors compressed.
 There are more than 50 palettes in the .zip file.
 \
 \
-Good places to search about neon colors and gradients and places that I searched are Pinterest, ColorHunt and Instagram.
+I took the colors and gradients on *Pinterest*, *ColorHunt* and *Instagram* lol.
-I picked the palettes on colorhunt website searching for neon colors.
-If you want more palettes like these search for Mehdi Khodamoradi UX designer.
+I picked the palettes on *ColorHunt* website searching for neon colors.
+And mainly some beautiful gradients made by *Mehdi Khodamoradi* UX designer.